-The proposed Daroobalgie Solar Farm in New South Wales will be located on 300ha of land ~10km from Forbes, and will generate enough energy to power approximately 34,000 homes each year.
+The proposed Daroobalgie Solar Farm in New South Wales will be located on 300ha of land ~11km from Forbes, and will generate enough energy to power approximately 34,000 homes each year.
 A transmission line and switching station will need to be built to connect the solar farm to the grid.
 Pacific Hydro is working closely with local landowners to determine the final location for this infrastructure.
-An Environmental Impact Assessment (EIS) is now underway, and members of the community will be invited to participate in this process in early 2021.
+An Environmental Impact Assessment (EIS) has been lodged with the NSW Department of Planning and Environment and is on public exhibition until Tuesday 19 April 2022.
+You can access the EIS here.

 Daroobalgie Solar Farm is expected to have a generating capacity of approximately 100 Megawatts, enough to power roughly 34,000 homes every year.
 Some of the key characteristics of the Daroobalgie site that make it suitable for a solar farm include: